evgenymun/wake_word_detection/README.md

 There are few open source toolkits available that can be used to build Wake Word Detection System.
 One of the great examples is [Howl](https://github.com/castorini/howl).

+The ultimate goal would be creating an API that can output a model trained on user provided wake word phrase.
+We are not there yet.
 In this project we will design a machine learning model to wake from a custom wake word like ‘Hey Fourth Brain’.

 The detailed step by step approach could be found in the [wakeWordDetectioin.ipynb](https://github.com/evgenymun/wake_word_detection/blob/main/wakeWordDetection.ipynb).

 ### Data preparation
 * We used MCV corpus 8 en https://commonvoice.mozilla.org/en/datasets - 70Gb, 80K voices, MP3 data as a source for positive (hey, fourth & brain) and negative wav files.